Recognizing the next generation of PR leaders and pacesetters

 Nicole Nichols, Executive Vice President, Communications and Strategy, Harpo Inc.

+All nominations for this year’s PRMuseum NextGen Award have been received.
+Finalists will be announced in September.
 The awards are open to public relations people with less than 15 years’ experience at an agency, company, non-profit, government agency, or other institution.
-Candidates must be sponsored by their immediate supervisor or another senior person in their organization.
+Candidates must be sponsored by their immediate supervisor, another senior person in their organization, or a senior practitioner who knows them well through previous employment or a mentoring relationship.
+Self-nominations will not be considered.

 About the PRMuseum NextGen Awards